-Most of us love a straw, an ever-present accompaniment to our glass of coke, orange juice, cocktails, or other cold drink.
+Most of us love a straw, an ever-present accompaniment to our glass of coke, orange juice, cocktails, or other cold drinks.
 Many eco-friendly reusable straws now exist as alternatives to plastic.
 However, despite their small size, the ubiquitous plastic straw is not good for the environment.

 In the US alone, we use 500 million plastic straws a day.
 The environmental impact of plastic straws is not nearly as insignificant as you might think, exemplified by an estimated 7.5 million plastic straws found washed up on America’s beaches.